 All-purpose flour is the same as plain flour and the terms can be used interchangeably.
 In fact, the only difference is that all-purpose flour is the US term and plain flour is the UK term, but they describe the same thing.
 All-purpose flour is the most commonly used flour and will accommodate a wide variety of baked goods and recipes.
 All-Purpose flour, plain flour, regular flour, are all one and the same.

 Though all-purpose or plain flour is the most common, there are lots of different types of flours out there to suit all different baking and cooking needs.
 The differences that separate flours from each other is often grind of the flour, the type of wheat used, the protein content, and the addition of leavening agents.

 There are seemingly countless brands of flour out there and everybody is going to have their favorite flour that they swear by.
 Here are some common and popular flour brands.

 - Bob's Red Mill Flour

 - Pillsbury Flour

 All-purpose flour is the most standard flour out there.
 If a recipe does not specify what flour to use, chances are, it calls for all-purpose flour.
 This flour is neutral in taste which is why it works so well for so many dishes.
 All-purpose flour has a high protein content and average gluten content.

 All-purpose flour can come bleached or unbleached, and as white or whole wheat flour.
 In my experience, the best and most versatile flour to use is unbleached white all-purpose flour.

 All-Purpose Flour uses

-All-purpose flour is used most often for baked goods like biscuits, muffins, pancakes, and cookies.
+All-purpose flour is used most often for baked goods.
+We use it in family favorites like homemade cheese biscuits, zucchini banana muffins, silver dollar pancakes, classic crepes, and cookies.
 It is also used in a roux to thicken sauces and soups.
 Flour is what gives these food items their shape.